-Captive peafowl will also eat cat food, cheese, nuts, scrambled egg, cooked rice and kitchen scraps which includes vegetable peels and many more.
-Peafowl needs to be fed a high protein diet to maintain optimum health.
+Captive peafowl will also eat cat food, cheese, nuts, scrambled egg, cooked rice, and kitchen scraps which includes vegetable peels and many more.
+Peafowl needs to be fed a high-protein diet to maintain optimum health.

 Lifespan Of Peacocks

-Generally, Peacocks have the lifespan of 10 to 25 years.
+Generally, Peacocks have a lifespan of 10 to 25 years.
 A peafowl can live up to the age of 20 years.
 The peacocks look more attractive when they reach the age of 5 or 6 years.

 Peacocks are the male variety of peafowl and they are no exception to the strange mating ritual.
-It comes to as no surprise that a bird with such a beautiful set of tail feathers would be interested in shaking them to attract a mate, once again proving that humans are not at all that different from our animal brethren.
+It is no surprise that a bird with such a beautiful set of tail feathers would be interested in shaking them to attract a mate, once again proving that humans are not at all that different from our animal brethren.
 The main reason behind the spread of the feathers is to attract their mate.

 Attracting A Mate

 Every peacock has their own look, made of distinct colour patterns and “eyespots” scattered across the plumage, making the feather more attractive.
-When a male peacock courts a female, he spreads out his tail feathers to display his colours and eyespots.
+When a male peacock courts a female, he spreads out his tail feathers to display his colors and eyespots.
 It is a sign that the peacock is ready to go for sexual intercourse and is looking for a partner.